Reducing Alert Noise: Composite Alerting and Conditional Logic in Graphite

 At MetricFire, we ran into this exact issue within our own alerting infrastructure, specifically in a routing layer responsible for handling incoming traffic.
 Multiple components within that layer could fail at the same time and each one generated its own alert, resulting in a cluster of alerts that all pointed to the same underlying issue.

-After restructuring our metrics to follow a more consistent service and signal hierarchy, we were able to group those components under a single "service-level" alert.
+After restructuring our alerts to follow a more consistent service and signal hierarchy, we were able to group those components under a single "service-level" alert.
 That made it possible to evaluate the health of the service as a whole and then identify which specific signals were responsible when something went wrong.
+Learn how we applied these same concepts within MetricFire’s internal alerting infrastructure to reduce noisy, redundant alerts across our production traffic routing layer.

 When working in Hosted Graphite, this structure translates directly into how you build dashboards and alerts.
 Queries become simpler because they rely on predictable paths, and alert rules can operate across an entire service layer, rather than being tied to individual metrics.